Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 ## Bombs
 - After bombing the field, the player does not get the option to skip Phase 1 for two subsequent turns.
 Instead, they draw 3 cards in Phase 2 and play all of them.
 With this rule in place, the player who bombed will run out of cards before the others; when this happens, they skip all subsequent turns.
 - Sometimes, as a variation of the above, the player only draws 2 cards in Phase 2.

+## Multipliers for Calling *Go*
+The following different scheme for *go* bonuses is sometimes used:
+- If the winner called *go* once, they earn 1 bonus point.
+- If the winner called *go* twice, they earn a `x2` multiplier.
+- If the winner called *go* three times, they earn a `x3` multiplier.
+If they called *go* four times, they earn a `x4` multiplier, and so on, with the multiplier being equal to the number of times the player called *go*.